 cut: To remove something by selecting it and choosing Cut from a menu.
 What you cut is placed on the Clipboard.
+In other editing applications, delete serves the same function.

 daisy-chain: To link together sequentially.

 data: Information, especially information used or operated on by a program.
 The smallest unit of information a computer can understand is a bit.